Simulations¶

 - record(policy)¶

-Disable or enable recorder of rank-local or global spikes, as determined by the
+Disable or enable the recorder of rank-local or global spikes, as determined by the

 policy – Recording policy of type